metokt/discordjs-commands/README.md

 # Discord.js Prefix Command Helper
 Why?
-Actually, I developed this library because I don't like slash commands and prefix commands are not officially supported.
+Actually, I developed this library because prefix commands are not officially supported.
 Have fun.

 ## Usage
 First, install discord.js and this package using **npm**.